redhat-ansible-practice/update_reboot/README.md

 Update & Reboot
 =========

-This role updates all the rpms in a system and reboots using the new ansible reboot action plugin.
+This role updates all the packages in a system and reboots using the new ansible reboot action plugin.
 This role can be used in combination with numerous roles.
+This role uses ansible variables to indentify the OS family and use the correct package system.
+For example yum or apt.

 Requirements
 ------------